Overview

-The founder of Amplifii saw this firsthand and knew there had to be a better way.
-That’s when he brought Black Peak on board to turn his vision into reality - a centralized marketplace where creators could easily monetize their followings, and brands could find the right partners without all the back-and-forth.
+Amplifii’s founder saw this firsthand and knew there had to be a better way.
+He partnered with us at Black Peak to build a centralized marketplace where creators could monetize their followings and brands could find the right partners, without all the back-and-forth.

-With my e-commerce background, I led the end-to-end design process, working closely with creators and brands to gather real feedback that shaped our direction.
-This streamlined our approach and helped us move fast, leading to an open beta launch with promising results.
+I led the end-to-end design process, working closely with creators and brands to shape the platform.
+With my e-commerce background, the founder trusted me to take the lead, allowing us to streamline our approach and launch an open beta with promising results.

 +$25K Platform Transactions